mrichins/mrichins.github.io/_posts/2017-01-20-setting-up-functional-test-best-practices.markdown

     }
 }
 ```
+Take not of how much code is required to describe a pretty small action on the home page.
+3 lines.
+Although this might seem like just a little bit of code, if we had a test with many steps, the length of the function would blow up and become totally unreadable.

+Looking at this new code, its doing two distinct things.
+First of all, its explicitly waiting for a second for the page to render.
+Second, it is finding and interacting with elements that have been loaded onto the DOM.

 If you try to run the test without the sleep, you'll notice the test fails immediately because it can't find the element.
-However, if you look at the firefox window that popped up, its definitely there, so what could be the problem?
+I was not able to get it to pass without a wait locally, but it is possible to happen ever now and then.
+However, if you look at the firefox window that popped up when the test failed, the test has definitely executed a google search, so what could be the problem?

-Selenium is not smart and will try to grab an element right away, *even before the page has fully redered onto the DOM*.
-This is typically where we would start using more intelligent waiting logic, but for right now lets just pause our application for a second using Thread.sleep().
+Selenium is not smart and will try to grab an element right away, *even before the page has fully rendered onto the DOM*.
+This is typically where we would start using more intelligent waiting logic, but for right now lets just pause our application for a second using Thread.sleep() and clean up the portion that is interacting with the page.

 ## Introducing Page Objects

-Now our test actually does something, but at the same time our code has started getting full of magic strings and explicit waits, so lets move some of the actions to a separate class to help clean up the test.
+At the same time our code has started getting full of magic strings and explicit waits, it has finally started to do something of consequence, so lets move some of the actions to a separate class to help clean up the test.
 This is called a page object, and it contains all of the logic that a page needs to know about itself such as values that are displayed and actions that a user might want to take against it as public functions.

 Page: